ukbendavies/secure-dev-workflow/pwsh/readme.md

 ### Add SSH Keys

-Add ssh private keys and use password protected identities without having to enter your password for every server command git issues.
+Add ssh private keys and use password protected identities without having to (re-)enter your password for every server command git makes.

-Note: you will be prompted for a password for the private key in order to add the identity.
+Note: you will be prompted for your ssh private key password to add the new identity.

-First tell Git to use the Windows OpenSSH Agent
+First we must tell Git to use the Windows OpenSSH Agent instead of the default.
+I recommend adding this to the powershell `$profile` so you don't have to do this for each new shell instance.
+This is already done in the example profile provided in the pwsh directory.

 ```powershell
 # *** DONT'T SKIP THIS!!! *** #